8.7.4 Applicability of the Law in the Iraq Situation

 Failures to reach agreement in the UN had had the effect of weakening international law and allowing Iraq to be less law-abiding.

-The American and British leaders openly declared that the WMD were their main concern and that they would try and obtain a ‘second Resolution’ before invading Iraq.
-Their efforts strengthened the public’s perception that this second Resolution was necessary, and most authorities agreed:
+The American and British leaders openly declared that the WMD were their main concern.
+A BBC article, France will use Iraq veto, reported that both Blair and Bush were unsuccessfully trying to obtain a UN Resolution to give Saddam Hussein a deadline to disarm before invading Iraq.
+Their efforts strengthened the public’s perception that this ‘second Resolution’ was necessary, and most authorities agreed:

-- The United Nations Secretary-General Kofi Annan, for example, subsequently said that the US-led invasion of Iraq was an illegal act that contravened the UN charter.
+- A BBC report, Iraq war illegal, says Annan, noted that the United Nations Secretary-General subsequently said that the US-led invasion of Iraq was an illegal act that contravened the UN charter.

 Despite the balance of opinion being against them in their interpretation of international law, the American and British governments decided to proceed with the invasion.
 America believed that it was the sole arbiter on matters relating to its security (8.4.2) and Britain made a dubious interpretation of the law (8.5.1).